MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client.md

 The web client supports opening resources in your installed Azure Virtual Desktop client instead of the browser by downloading the Remote Desktop Protocol (RDP) file.
 To learn how to install a Remote Desktop client, check out [Remote Desktop clients](remote-desktop-clients.md).

 >[!NOTE]
 >RDP files have a limited lifespan.
-We recommend you download the file again after you use its resources.
+We recommend you download the RDP file every time you need to use a resource

 To download the RDP file: